Starting an equipment rental business? Here is our advice!

 Are you thinking about starting a rental business?
 Get off to a great start with these tips!

-It doesn’t matter whether you want to rent out bikes, luxury cars, party supplies, … Our advice will help you make your rental business a success.
+It doesn’t matter whether you want to rent out camera equipment, bikes, luxury cars, party supplies, … Our advice will help you make your rental business a success.

 1. Study your market

 Starting the exact same business in two locations mere miles apart can lead to radically different results.
 A bike rental downtown will have different customers than one by the beach, and they will have different needs.
 So before you get started make sure that you know what your customers are looking for!

 The best way to do this is quite simple – talk to them.
 If you want to rent out construction equipment, talk to local construction companies.
 Kayaks and canoes, talk to tourists, etc. Some questions you can ask:

 - What kind of equipment are you looking for?
 Basic or high-end?
 Which brands or specific items are most and least popular?

 - How much are you willing to pay?
 Instead of pulling a number out of a hat, get at least a rough estimate of how much your customers are able and willing to pay.

 - Do you need more than rentals?
 Are there other services you can offer to become a one-stop shop for your customers?